LeonBai/Task-agnostic/README.md

 ## ReadMe file for Task-agnostic subsequence-based representation learning project:

-Title:
+### Title: Learning task-agnostic and interpretable subsequence-based representation of time series and its applications in fMRI analysis

-Demanded library:
+#### Demanded library:

   Keras >=2.0; Tensorflow >= 2.0; Numpy;

 Files:

-  A: Simulation_data.py
+  A. Simulation_data.py

   This script is made for creating simulation time series data (1st half as training, 2nd half as testing time series) for time series reconstruction and de-noising task.

-  B.Model.py [To be uploaded soon]
+  B. Model.py

   This main code snippet contains the core programme on how we compute the lower-bound of Mutual information derived in Eq.3 (with tunable alpha).

-  C.HCP.py
+  C. HCP.py

   [To be uploaded soon]